ray440/IcuBlazor/samples/Readme.txt

 To run the samples load the project in Visual Studio, set a startup project like Server.SSBLinked and run it.
 Note: CSB.csproj shouldn't be used as the startup project.
-It requires Server.CSBLinked to startup properly.
+It requires a server like Server.CSBLinked to startup properly.

-for more info swee IcuBlazor.com
+For more info see https://IcuBlazor.com/